sergio11/spam_email_classifier_lstm/README.md

 The focus is on using **Natural Language Processing (NLP)** techniques for text preprocessing and **Deep Learning** to classify emails based on their content.
 By the end of the project, we aim to have a trained model that can effectively predict whether an email is spam or legitimate.

+## ⚠️ Disclaimer
+**This project was developed for learning and research purposes only.** It is an educational exercise aimed at exploring **Natural Language Processing (NLP) techniques and Deep Learning models**—specifically **Long Short-Term Memory (LSTM) networks**—for spam email classification.

+The model and findings presented in this project should not be used for real-world email filtering or commercial applications, as they have not been rigorously tested for deployment.
+Additionally, this project leverages publicly available datasets and references existing research contributions for educational insights.

 <p align="center">
    <img src="https://img.shields.io/badge/pypi-3775A9?style=for-the-badge&logo=pypi&logoColor=white" />
    <img src="https://img.shields.io/badge/Python-FFD43B?style=for-the-badge&logo=python&logoColor=blue" />